Package 'archeofrag'

 igraph::gorder(g2)

-Admixture of two stratigraphic layers
+Admixture of two spatial units

 Description